 Genuine companies will email you through their website, example: is good, is a con.
 Always check your email headers by looking at the properties of the email sender.
 Tip: simply right click any email address, look at properties and you can usually see exactly where the email has come from.

 This is now big business and easy money for fraudsters.
 It has also been the subject of a BBC investigation.
-You can see the news report on the BBC News: Car Shipping Scam.
-See the report here.
-See also IC3 warning on Auction Fraud.

 Don't get caught!
 Be cautious of overcomplicated transactions involving shipping agents, business partners, middle men and so on, all designed to leave you seriously out of pocket, and the crooks with your cash.